Nando5011/hackzurich_2023/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 By analyzing keylogger data, we can detect how productive a user is at any given time.
-Based on this data we can suggest breaks to the user, which will help them to stay productive troughout the day.
+Based on this data we can suggest breaks to the user, which will help them to stay productive throughout the day.

-Additionaly we can detect how much time any appliocation is used and therefore simplify the task of time tracking.
+Additionally, we can detect how much time any application is used and therefore simplify the task of time tracking.

-In order to protect the users privacy, all the keylogger data is stored locally on the users device and is only used to extract metrics about the users state of productivity.
+In order to protect the users' privacy, all the keylogger data is stored locally on the users' devices and is only used to extract metrics about the users' state of productivity.
 The only data that is sent to servers is the resulting metrics.

 ### Built With
-BreakWise can be split in two parts: The Software on the users working device and the webapp, which is used to display the metrics.
+BreakWise can be split into two parts: The Software on the user's working device and the web app, which is used to display the metrics.

 #### Backend
 [![Python3][python.org]][python-url]